 The upgrade installer overwrites items-mysql-monitor.xml.
-On Windows, this file is in the C:\Program Files\MySQL\Enterprise\Agent\share \mysql-monitor-agent directory and on Unix, in the /opt/mysql/ enterprise/agent/share/mysql-monitor-agent directory.
+On Windows, this file is in the C:\Program Files\MySQL\Enterprise\Agent\share \mysql-monitor-agent directory and on Unix, in the /opt/mysql/enterprise/agent/share/mysql-monitor-agent directory.
 Back this file up if you have made any changes to it.

-The Upgrade installer for MySQL Enterprise Service Manager overwrites any changes made to the my.cnf in your MySQL Enterprise Service Manager installation.
-Backup the existing my.cnf file before starting the upgrade installer.
+The upgrade installer for MySQL Enterprise Service Manager overwrites any changes made to the ${\tt my.cnf}$ in your MySQL Enterprise Service Manager installation.
+Backup the existing ${\tt my.cnf}$ file before starting the upgrade installer.

-MySQL Enterprise Service Manager 3.3 is bundled with MySQL 5.7.20.
-If you are using the bundled MySQL Server for your repository (default installation), the upgrade process upgrades your repository to 5.7.20.
-If you are using another MySQL Server as your repository, you must upgrade it manually before installing MySQL Enterprise Service Manager 3.3.
-For external repositories, you must use MySQL Server 5.7.9, or higher.
-5.7.20 is recommended.
+MySQL Enterprise Service Manager is bundled with the latest MySQL server.
+If you are using the bundled MySQL server for your repository (default installation), the upgrade process upgrades your repository to the latest version bundled.
+If you are using another MySQL Server as your repository, you must upgrade it manually before installing MySQL Enterprise Service Manager.